 |Mainly For Brummies But All Are Welcome To Join In The Birmingham Fun & Chat|

+This is the place where Brummies used to chat about Birmingham old and new along with anything else that interests us.
 We have Quizzes, Pizzas, Local History, News, Politics, Wedding Cake, Plum Pudding, Champagne, Easter Eggs and, above all, Respect for our fellow members.

 The reason I've questioned it being a photo is that I did notice on the site that a lot of his photos were marked as photo copy, will have to wait and see until it arrives,maybe he's making lots of copies from the only one he has.

 I think you will find that the building was left in that condition.
 The brickwork had been cleared back to the window frame which would have had a tied edge and therefore have been pretty solid.
 I cant say I think much for the tapering above that but there were not the health and safety concerns of today then.
 Also it looks like the door and window of your old house had been bricked up long enough to attract fly posters.

 Talking about street lighting, does anybody know why all the street lighting is being changed.
 From what I can see there seems to be little difference except the new light stands are a little higher and I suppose the lamps are the new energy saving type.
 Why though could the existing ones not be converted instead of all the expense of replacing them?

 Volty will know better than me Phil, our new street lighting is great It's almost like daylight.
 Ours are much brighter energy saving LED's I can only guess that they take less power and have to be on another power system.
 SB